-Niko Daun slapped another panoramic camera onto the coping, a centimeter from where the previous one had been
+Niko Daun slapped another panoramic camera onto the coping, a centimeter from where the previous one had been blown to atoms.

 Coke stared at him.
 "You carried an extra one of those when you ran for cover?"
-Coke asked his body was between the trap door and the other members of the team.
-"It's Hathaway."
+Coke asked

 The sensor tech looked defensive.
 'I've got two of them, sir.
 Well, they're real handy."